Hagia Sophia Facts

 Justinian wanted to create the largest temple in the world.
 To fulfill his dream of creating the greatest temple in the world, Emperor Justinian had summoned the two brightest minds of Byzantine Empire: Anthemius and Isidore.

 To make the task even more challenging, he wanted his church’s dome to be the biggest world has ever seen.
 Anthemius and Isidore had sleepless nights in order to create the unique plan of the church.

 When completed the dome’s interior diameter of 108 feet (32 meters) made Hagia Sophia the largest dome building in the world.
 6th Century writer Procopius states that the dome hovered as if suspended from heaven on a golden chain.

 However this magnificent dome was not faultless, following a devastating earthquake that strikes Istanbul city in 558, the gigantic dome had collapsed alongside with the semidome of Hagia Sophia.
 Emperor Justinian was aggrieved by the damage.
 However the original architects both were dead.

-He summoned the best architect of Byzantine Empire: Isidorus the Younger, nephew of Isidore of Miletus (one of the first architects).
+He summoned the best architect of Byzantine Empire at the time: Isidore the Younger, the nephew of Isidore of Miletus (one of the original architects of the church).

-The renovation work carried out by the Isidorus the Younger successfully.
+The restoration work carried out by the Isidore the Younger successfully.
 He created a new dome that would last to modern times.
 Thanks to the genious of this architect, the dome of Hagia Sophia still stands.